-Knowing that community schools can have significant positive effects on the economic, educational and racial inequities in Austin, what can we accomplish in the next six years?
+Knowing that community schools can have significant positive effects on the economic, educational and racial inequities in Austin, what can we accomplish in the next seven to ten years?
 Below are proposed school-centric objectives that will be refined during the initial six-month project planning stage.